 This difference may be small over one year but, given time, compounding can build up significantly.
 And over longer time periods, it could make a significant difference to the value of your investment, although that’s not guaranteed.
 And, you don’t pay tax on any of that potential growth while your pension plan is still invested – you only pay tax when you come to take money from it.

+This graph is for illustrative purposes only and isn’t based on real figures.
 Remember the value of investments can go down as well as up and you may get back less than was paid in.

-Give your pension plan a boost
+Give your pension plan a boost before tax year end

 How do I sacrifice my bonus into my pension plan?